tranpeter08/svormik/README.md

 ## `setErrors`

-A function that accepts an object as an argument that contains the keys of field names or custom error fields.
+A function that accepts an object as an argument that contains the keys of field names or custom error fields, and either an array of error messages or a custom value for the values.
 Updates the **formErrors** store.

 - `setErrors: ({errorName: [errorMsgs] | customValue}) => void`